makiftutuncu/quupNotificationsServer/README.md

 Technical Details
 --------------
 quup Notifications Server application is developed using [Play Framework](https://www.playframework.com/) and [Scala](http://www.scala-lang.org/).
-There is a simple Postgres database provided by Heroku for persistence.
-The application utilizes [Akka](http://akka.io/) actors and [WS](https://www.playframework.com/documentation/2.3.x/ScalaWS) and [Google Cloud Messaging](https://developer.android.com/google/gcm/index.html) for pushing to devices.
+There is a simple MySQL database provided by Heroku for persistence.
+The application utilizes [Akka](http://akka.io/) actors and [WS](https://www.playframework.com/documentation/latest/ScalaWS) and [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) for pushing to devices.

 Privacy
 --------------